 Location: Bailly / Chellberg Parking Lot, 618 Mineral Springs Rd.
 Indiana Dunes National Park , Chesterton

 Little Calumet River and Mnoke Prairie Trail is a 3.9 mile moderately trafficked loop trail located near Chesterton, Indiana that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and bird watching and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.
-The Calumet River Trail follows the Little Calumet River and then turns toward prairie and woodland.
-Can be muddy after a rainfall.
-State and National Park Fees, Click here
+The Trail follows the Little Calumet River and then turns toward prairie and woodland.
+Can be muddy after a rainfall. reveal the rich natural diversity that has drawn people to this area for over 10,000 years.
+Hike through a forest dominated by maple, beech, basswood, and oak trees.
+Follow a stretch of the Little Calumet River, once a critical transportation route for early regional travelers.
+Explore the recently restored Mnoke Prairie for a glimmer of the vast stretches of pre-settlement grasslands.
+Visit the Bailly Homestead and Chellberg Farm State and National Park Fees, Click here

 Heron Rookery Trail: